 |NUR158||Adult Health Nursing I||7||4||6||M||REQ|

 Notice of Conviction

-The Pennsylvania State Board of Nursing advises that a drug-related conviction and/or conviction of a felonious act might result in denial and/or revocation of a license to practice nursing.
-In accordance with The Practical Nurse Law, Act of 1955, P.L.
-1211, No 376, as amended, the Pennsylvania Board of Nursing shall not issue a license to an applicant who has been convicted of a felonious act prohibited by the Act known as "The Controlled Substance, Drug, Device and Cosmetic Act" or convicted of a felony related to a controlled substance in a course of law of the United States or any other state, territory or country unless at least ten years have elapsed from the date of the conviction.
+The Pennsylvania State Board of Nursing advises that a drug-related conviction and/or conviction of a felonious act or two misdemeanors might result in denial and/or revocation of a license to practice nursing.
+In accordance with the Professional Nurse Law, Act of 1951, P.L.
+317, No. 69, as amended, the Pennsylvania Board of Nursing shall not issue a license to an applicant who has been convicted of a felonious act prohibited by the Act known as "The Controlled Substance, Drug, Device and Cosmetic Act" or convicted of a felony relating to a controlled substance in a court of law of the United States or any other state, territory or country unless at least 10 years have elapsed from the date of the conviction.